CyberGigzz/notification-facade-system/README.md

 ```

 ### 3. Start the Database

-The required PostgreSQL database is managed via Docker Compose.
+This application requires a running PostgreSQL database.
+You have two options:

+### Option 1: Using Docker (Recommended)

-In the root directory of the project, run the following command to start the database container in the background:
+This is the easiest method.
+From the root directory, run the following command to start the self-contained database service:

 ```bash
 docker-compose up -d